 “Well, I thought—”

-He slowly got up, murmuring something.
+He sat at the table, murmuring something.
 After a while, he spoke to me: “My only regret is that the little creature didn’t help me.
 I know it could have done it.”

 After a bit more chatting, I offered him to help clean his house from the decorations.
-I thought that, then, he wouldn’t need them anymore.
+I thought that he wouldn’t need them anymore.

 I asked him if I could just bring home one of the shamrock garlands, and he agreed.
 He was nice, he wasn’t as grumpy as I had thought.
 Actually, I was starting to like him.

-That night, I hang the green festoon over my bedroom window, and fell asleep while hoping to see that weird kid again.
+That night, I hung the green festoon over my bedroom window, and fell asleep while hoping to see that weird kid again.

 After a few weeks, as Christmas approached, we started decorating his cottage with pine cones, mistletoe branches and tiny wooden animals he had carved.
 I would have never imagined the consequences.